MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 ### Design considerations

-- Not all services or capabilities are available in every Azure region, and so there can be service availability implications depending on the selected deployment regions.  - For example, [Availability Zones](/azure/availability-zones/az-region) aren't available in every region.
+- Not all services or capabilities are available in every Azure region, and so there can be service availability implications depending on the selected deployment regions.
+For example, [Availability Zones](/azure/availability-zones/az-region) are not available in every region.

 - Azure regions are grouped into [regional pairs](/azure/best-practices-availability-paired-regions) consisting of two regions within the same geography.
 Some Azure services use paired regions to ensure business continuity and to protect against data loss.
 For example, Azure Geo-redundant Storage (GRS) replicates data to a secondary paired region automatically, ensuring that data is durable if the primary region isn't recoverable.
 If an outage affects multiple Azure regions, at least one region in each pair will be prioritized for recovery.

 - The [Azure Safe Deploy Practice (SDP)](https://azure.microsoft.com/blog/advancing-safe-deployment-practices) ensures all code and configuration changes (planned maintenance) to the Azure platform undergo a phased roll-out, with health analyzed in case any degradation is detected during the release.
 After the Canary and Pilot phases have successfully completed, platform updates are serialized across regional pairs, ensuring that only one region in each pair is updated at a time.

 - Like any cloud provider, Azure ultimately has a finite amount of resources and as a result there are situations that can lead to the unavailability of capacity in individual regions.
 In the event of a regional outage there will be a significant increase in demand for resources within the paired region as impacted customer workloads seek to recover within the paired region.
 In certain scenarios this may create a capacity challenge where supply temporarily does not satisfy demand.